lab-mids/word_embedding_pareto_front/README.md

-# Accelerating Electrocatalyst Discovery through Text Mining and Multi-Objective Optimization
+# Electrocatalyst Discovery through Text Mining and Multi-Objective Optimization

 This repository contains the code and workflows described in the paper *"Accelerating Electrocatalyst Discovery through Text Mining and Multi-Objective Optimization"*.
 The project uses natural language processing and multi-objective Pareto optimization to accelerate material discovery processes.